 - Intermediate proficiency in Microsoft Excel, including the use of basic formulas and creation and formatting of moderately complex charts/graphs.
 Interest to learn more advanced features is a plus;

-- Holding or pursuing a bachelor’s degree in public affairs, economics, finance, business administration, public health, social sciences, or other related field.
+- Holding a bachelor’s degree or pursuing a master’s degree in economics, business administration, public health, data sciences, or other related field;

 - Interest in impact evaluation and quantitative data analysis;